HanziHero: a WaniKani alternative for Chinese

 Both of our SRS systems will take into account which items you get correct, and which you get wrong, and adjust accordingly.
 So we will not quiz you often on things you clearly know because you get them correct, but will continue to quiz you on items you get wrong as it shows you know those items comparatively less.

-This means that our apps save you time by using advanced algorithms to only quiz you on items you need to recall right now, and not on items you already know quite well.
+This means that our apps save you time by using clever algorithms to only quiz you on items you need to recall right now, and not on items you already know quite well.
 Think of it as an advanced flashcard system that mostly knows what you know, and also knows what you don’t know.

 What HanziHero does differently